Frequently Asked Questions

 - Will United Way automatically renew my pledge from last year?

-No, if you wish to make a contribution you must elect to make a new one each year.
+No, if you wish to make a contribution you must renew your pledge each year.

 - For tax purposes, what year will my pledge be deductible?

-If your pledge is made through payroll, it will count as a charitable deduction when you do your taxes for next year.
+If your pledge is made through a payroll deduction, it will count as a charitable deduction donation when you do your taxes for next year.
 However, if you are giving by credit card or check before the end of this year, you may designate that your contribution count as a charitable deduction when you do your taxes for this year or next year.

 - Where do I obtain a pledge form?

 - How do I make a contribution online using the ePledge system?

 Contribute online using the ePledge system.

 - What user id and password do I use to access the ePledge system?

 Sign-in to the U-M United Way ePledge system using your U-M unique name and password.